-- 1) Establishes the Medi-Cal program, administered by the DHCS, under which qualified low-income persons receive health care benefits. - 2) Requires that specified services provided by a LEA are covered Medi-Cal benefits, to the extent federal financial participation (FFP) is available, are subject to utilization controls and standards adopted by DHCS, and are consistent with Medi-Cal requirements for physician prescription, order, and supervision.
+- 1) Establishes the Medi-Cal program, administered by the DHCS, under which qualified low-income persons receive health care benefits. - 2) Requires that specified services provided by an LEA are covered Medi-Cal benefits, to the extent federal financial participation (FFP) is available, are subject to utilization controls and standards adopted by DHCS, and are consistent with Medi-Cal requirements for physician prescription, order, and supervision. - 3) Defines the scope of covered services that an LEA may provide, which includes targeted case management services (TCM) for children with an Individualized Education Program (IEP) or an Individual Family Service Plan (IFSP). - 4) Defines LEA, for the purpose of the LEA billing option, to include school districts, county offices of education, state special schools, charter schools, and California State University and University of California campuses.